We are currently recruiting for a Recruitment Assistant. Other roles for EIFF 2015 will open for recruitment early 2015.

-Please read the full EIFF Recruitment Policy below to understand the types of roles available, benefits and application procedure before starting your application.
+Please read the full EIFF Recruitment Policy below to understand the types of roles available, benefits and application procedure.

 All applications must be made through our online form.
 We will NOT accept any applications by post or email.

 Click here to view all positions.

 Please note that we do not advertise deadlines for applications.
 As a guide, we begin recruiting paid and placement positions from February onwards, and volunteer positions from late March.
 We will shortlist roles in order of start date so if you are applying for a longer term position please submit your application as early as possible.
 You should receive a confirmation email acknowledging receipt of your application, thereafter – due to the volume of applicants – we will only contact you if you are shortlisted for interview.
 We interview for all roles, including placement and volunteer positions.
 If you haven't heard from us 3 weeks before the advertised start of the role you're applying for, please assume that your application has been unsuccessful at this time.

 Please note that you will require proof of right to work in the UK for all positions.
 This applies to individuals in paid, volunteer and placement roles.

 EIFF Recruitment Policy – Temporary Paid Staff, Volunteers, Placements